JGLTechnologies/gin-rate-limit/README.md

 GinRateLimit is a rate limiter for the <a href="https://github.com/gin-gonic/gin">gin framework</a>.
 By default, it can only store rate limit info in memory.
-If you want to store it somewhere else like redis you can make your own store or use third party stores.
+If you want to store it somewhere else like redis you can make your own store or use third party stores, similar to how <a href="https://github.com/nfriedly/express-rate-limit">express-rate-limit</a> does it.
 The library is new so there are no third party stores yet.
 So I would appreciate if someone could make one.

 Install